 As the executive director of foster care, Melissa is always searching for loving Christian couples – from Pensacola to Sarasota to Miami – who are ready to help transform the lives of One More Child by becoming foster parents.

-Melissa is not only passionate, she is an expert in the field of child welfare, with more than 20 years’ experience working with children, youth and families in crisis and with specialized certification in trauma-informed care, as well as Infant mental health.
-When she’s not enjoying family time with her husband, Ray, and their two children and three grandchildren, she is finding creative ways to meet the needs of the hundreds of children who enter Florida’s child welfare system each month.
+Melissa is not only passionate, she is an expert in the field of child welfare, with more than 20 years of experience working with youth and children, she is finding creative ways to meet the needs of the hundreds of children who enter Florida’s child welfare system each month.

 We hope you enjoy this inside look at foster care at Florida Baptist Children’s Homes and how Melissa’s passion for Christ-centered families comes from a very personal experience.

 Q: What drew you to working in foster care?

 Melissa Poole: My mother was abused as a child and the restoration that a relationship with Jesus Christ can provide.

 I have no doubt that Christ is the reason that my mother did not repeat the cycle of abuse with my siblings, and there is healing that my mother found through the love of Christ.

 Q: What is the first thing you tell someone whenever they indicate they are interested in potentially becoming foster parents?

 MP: There’s no better or more fulfilling way to make an eternal investment in the life of a hurting child.
 There’s nothing that is more challenging to do but, at the same time, there’s also nothing that is more rewarding to do.